MicrosoftDocs/cpp-docs/docs/mfc/reference/cformview-class.md

 ### Parameters

 *`lpszTemplateName`*\
-Contains a `NULL` terminated string that is the name of a dialog-template resource.
+Contains a `NULL`-terminated string that is the name of a dialog-template resource.

 *`nIDTemplate`*\
 Contains the ID number of a dialog-template resource.